odelalleau/PLearn/examples/data/uci_mldb/readme.txt

 Small datasets (< 10 Mb in memory) are automatically precomputed in memory.
 Bigger ones are only stored on disk (which can slow down the access to data, especially if the dataset is shuffled).

+Note also that duplicated entries are usually removed from the training set (this will be indicated in the file readme.txt specific to each database).